A bit of folk wisdom for the modern world.

 You can test the consistency by dripping a small drop of the mixture on a cold surface, where the wax will harden immediately.
 If it’s too runny, add more wax, if it’s too hard, add some oil.
 You can also add some essential oils for fragrance or vitamin E if you want, but make sure to add it after you’ve taken the mixture off the heat.

-When the salve has cooled down, you should store it in a dark and dry place, and it will keep for about a year.
+When the salve has cooled down, you should store it in a dark and dry place, and it will keep for up to a year (it’s best if you also add vitamin E, which will prevent the oil from going rancid).
 Now, as always with natural cosmetics, make sure you do a patch test for allergies before use, particularly if you have sensitive skin.

 So far I’ve made calendula/pot marigold (calendula officinalis) salve, which is a Slovenian folk classic.
 Calendula is a vibrant orange flower, which has been used in folk medicine throughout Europe for centuries.
 You can often find it in hand creams, because it supports skin healing and regeneration and has anti-inflammatory properties.
 All in all, it’s a staple in every herbal-minded Slovenian home, so I figured I’d give it a try after I got some dried marigold flower petals.